-- Long-lasting battery – battery life varies widely between MP3 players.
-Some MP3 players can play nearly 65 hours of music on a single charge, while others run out after just five hours.
-The worst offenders are hard-drive-based players, especially those that play video, while flash memory MP3 players are relatively energy-efficient as they have no moving parts.
-Which? tests MP3 player battery life so you’re not caught out by poor battery performance.
+Battery life varies widely between MP3 players.
+Some can play nearly 65 hours of music on a single charge, while others run out after just five hours.
+The worst offenders are hard-drive-based players, especially those that play video, while flash- memory MP3 players are relatively energy-efficient as they have no moving parts.
+Which? tests MP3 player battery life so you’re not caught out.

-- Size and capacity – MP3 players are designed to be portable.
-Some are so tiny and lightweight you can clip them to your belt, while others are slim enough to slip easily into a pocket.
-Hard drive MP3 players are larger and heavier than flash memory MP3 players and can store more music.
+MP3 players are designed to be portable.
+Some are so tiny and lightweight you can clip them to your clothing, while others are slim enough to slip easily into a pocket.
+Hard-drive MP3 players are larger and heavier than flash-memory players and can store more music.
 They can hold up to 320GB - around 80,000 songs.
-However, cheaper flash memory MP3 players can store up to a respectable 64GB (about 8,000 songs).
+However, cheaper flash-memory MP3 players can store up to a respectable 64GB (about 8,000 songs).

-- Easy to use – one of the biggest frustrations is being landed with an MP3 player that's hard to use and has limited controls.
-If you want to see what’s playing and be able to move through your music collection to select a song, then you’ll need a player with a screen and a good interface.
-Some MP3 players, such as the iPod shuffle, have few physical controls and no screen.
+One of the biggest frustrations is being landed with an MP3 player that's hard to use and has limited controls.
+If you want to see what’s playing and be able to move through your music collection to select a song, you’ll need a player with a screen and a good interface.
+Some MP3 players, such as the iPod Shuffle, have few physical controls and no screen.